 Most residents live off the mesa, and only thirty or so people reside full time in Sky City.

-Bus returns to Albuquerque at 4:30 PM.Dinner: Dinner at the hotelEvening: Free evening.
-(There are no activities scheduled at Balloon Fiesta Park this evening.)Lodging: MCM EleganteMeals Included: Breakfast, Lunch, Dinner
+Bus returns to Albuquerque at 4:30 PM.Dinner: Dinner at the hotelEvening: Optional video (There are no activities scheduled at Balloon Fiesta Park this evening.)Lodging: MCM EleganteMeals Included: Breakfast, Lunch, Dinner

 Dawn Patrol ballons go up every morning to test the winds aloft, prior to allowing other balloons to fly.
 After they give the okay, the morning flights begin.